About the Meeting

 University of Colorado Denver

-For hotel reservations, please call (312) 943-7200 and reference "SIR ACTiVE course" to get the meeting rate.
-The room rate is $209 plus taxes (single/double) per night.
+For hotel reservations, please call (480) 948-7750 and reference the "SIR 2019 ACTIVE meeting" to get the meeting rate.
+The room rate is $179 plus taxes (single/double) per night.
 To make your reservation online, click the blue "hotel reservations" box on the right.

 Interventional radiologists, vascular surgeons, cardiologists, vascular medicine specialists, hematologists, internal medicine physicians, and physician extenders interested in venous thromboembolic disease and IVC filter management

 ACTiVE demonstrates SIR's commitment to education in the realm of venous thromboembolism.
 The multidisciplinary faculty which includes IRs, vascular surgeons, cardiologists, pulmonologists, and hematologists, will illustrate the multidisciplinary perspective; this is critical to efficient, collaborative care in the rapidly expanding venous domain.
 Talks include "Catheter directed treatment of DVT in the post ATTRACT world," "How to examine and grade the venous patient," " Management of superficial venous reflux with known deep venous disease," "How to establish a PERT team," and "Topics in advanced filter retrieval."